Name: Ready Made Doll

 TEAM THOROUGHBREDS EXCITED WITH THIS DOLL.

 By an exciting young sire out of a proven producer

 This filly is out of Exciting Doll in-turn out of the stakes placed Nassi Doll a winner of six-races and more than $114,000.
 A winner of four races Exciting Doll won over distances that ranged from 1100 m. to 1650 m. placing another nine times from a 21-starts before connections sent her to stud in 2015.

 NOT ENOUGH?
 Nassi Doll is the dam of eight foals, seven are winners including the stakes placed Teronado (by Testa Rossa) a winner of four races along with Don Vito (by Reenact) six wins.

 While Better Than Ready had been trained in Queensland and won eight races, placed three-times earning connections more than $400,000 as we the Listed ATC Brian Cowley Stakes (1200 m.) in the spring of 2012 at the bay/brown’s sixth career start.
 The horse went on to win the BRC Falvelon Stakes (1200 m.) and Mick Dittman Plate (1000 m.) in the autumn of 2013 then the Keith Noud Stakes (1200 m.) the following spring.
-Better Than Ready’s career spanned 16-starts with the horse finishing third in the Group 1 BRC BTC Cup (1200 m.) and fourth in the Group 2 MRC Rubiton Stakes behind champion sprinter Lankan Rupee at the horses last start in 2014 at Caulfield.
+Better Than Ready’s racetrack career spanned over 16-starts and finished third in the Group 1 BRC BTC Cup (1200 m.) and fourth in the Group 2 MRC Rubiton Stakes behind champion sprinter Lankan Rupee at the horses final racetrack appearance in 2014 at Caulfield.

 Once the Horse Racing Syndicate has been formed the new partnership will be managed by Authorised Representative Team Thoroughbreds.